domenic/origin-isolation/scenarios.md

 Will the subframe get site-keyed, or origin-keyed?

 The answer is origin-keyed.
 The `window.savedFrame` variable does mean that the agent cluster map still contains an entry with key `Site{https://e.org}`, which itself contains the saved realm and corresponding `Window` object.
-However, because the iframe was removed from the DOM, the `Window` has  no browsing context, and thus no session history.
-This means there is no session history containing an `https://e.org`-origin `Document` within the agent cluster.
+However, because the iframe was removed from the DOM, the `Window` has no browsing context, and thus the browsing context group does not contain any browsing contexts that have seen the `https://e.org` origin.
 Thus the request for origin isolation is respected, and we end up with `Origin{https://example.org/}` as the key.

 ## Worked-out nested scenario